SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

-DECISION: AMENDMENT — Camera and Combat Model: Minor Objective Outputs.
-The minor objective output list recorded in the Camera and Combat Model entry (May 5, 2026) was incomplete.
-The confirmed, complete output list is:
+DECISION: AMENDMENT — Camera and Combat Model: Minor Objective Outputs

+The minor objective output list in the Camera and Combat Model entry (May 5, 2026) was incomplete.
+The confirmed complete output list is:

 Minor objectives feed:
 - XP — direct boost to run progression.
 Minor objective XP feeds the same milestone-based power selection system as combat XP.
 More minor objectives completed means more power selection opportunities within a run.
 - Morale (Citizens channel)
 - Recognition (Superhero Community channel)
 - Clickbait (Rex Flynn channel)

 Minor objectives do not generate intel.
 Intel remains exclusively tied to horde survival.

 DATE: May 6, 2026

 WHY: XP was confirmed as a minor objective output during Run Design document generation.
 The Camera and Combat Model entry did not include it.
-This amendment corrects the omission to ensure consistency across all documents referencing minor objective behavior.

 REPLACES: Minor objective output list in Camera and Combat Model (May 5, 2026).
 That list is superseded by this complete version.

 STATUS: DRAFT